 Although they have some Hindu beliefs, Juangs practice mostly ancient animistic rituals.
 Their supreme god is the sun god.
 However, they have also adopted the Hindu deities in addition to tribal gods and goddesses.
 The Hindu village priest is the ritual specialist, and they observe many Hindu festivals.
 They have a firm belief in an almighty creator and also in "mother earth. "

 What Are Their Needs?

-In places where the Gospel is being preached to the Munda-Santal, the listeners almost immediately receive after the village council talks it over.
+In places where the gospel is being preached to the Munda-Santal, many listeners almost immediately receive Christ after the village council talks it over.
 These precious tribes are ripe unto harvest; they simply need people to show them the way to the true God!

 * Scripture Prayers for the Juang in India.

 Pray for his kingdom to come and his will to be done among the Juang people.
 Pray for a movement of Juang households to study the Bible and accept the blessings of Christ.
 Pray for a spiritual hunger that will drive the Juang people to the arms of Jesus.
 Pray for workers who are filled with the fruit and the power of the Holy Spirit to go to the Juang people.